 Chimeric Antigen Receptor T-cell (CAR T-cell) therapy is the ultimate in precision medicine, as it harvests a patient’s own immune system to fight cancer.
 Such adoptive cell transfer (ACT) therapies are a promising treatment strategy for a range of hematological malignancies.
-Early trials with CAR T-cells treating leukemia and lymphoma patients have produced durable responses and significant overall survival (OS) times.
-This success has prompted the development of CAR T-cells to treat Multiple Myeloma (MM) and several clinical trials for MM are ongoing, with highly promising data emerging.
+Early trials with CAR-Ts treating leukemia and lymphoma patients have produced durable responses and significant overall survival (OS) times.
+This success has prompted the development of CAR-Ts to treat Multiple Myeloma (MM) and several clinical trials for MM are ongoing, with highly promising data emerging.

 The first CAR T-cell therapy to be approved by the US Food and Drug Administration (FDA) was tisagenlecleucel-T* (Kymriah®, Novartis), on 31 August 2017, for treatment of children and young adults (age 3–25 years) with relapsed or refractory acute lymphoblastic leukemia (ALL).
 This was a landmark decision making the concept of a ‘living drug’ a reality. (*Formerly referred to as CTL019).
 FDA approval of Yescarta™ (Axicabtagene Ciloleucel, Kite) followed in 2018, for the treatment of adult patients with relapsed or refractory Large B-Cell Lymphoma after two or more lines of systemic therapy.

 In this review, we take an in-depth look at CAR T-cells and in particular how they are currently being developed for the treatment of MM.
-This is based on a survey of the literature up to 15 October 2017; further developments will be covered in the form of updates to this review over the coming months.
+This was initially based on a survey of the literature up to 15 October 2017 and was updated again in October 2018.

 What exactly are CAR T-cells?